BettercareHealth/bettercare/mmh/mmh-3.md

 *	Counsellor
 *	Psychologist
 *	Psychiatrist
-*	Non-governmental organisation
+*	Non-governmental organisation.

 Referral is a very important part of mental health care, but can only be made if there are appropriate resources available.
 These differ from place to place, so it is important to identify what is available in your community.
 There may be both governmental services and community-based services in your area.
 Below are examples of the types of services and resources which may be available.

 ### 3-4 What are community mental health nurses?

 These nurses are usually based in clinics, community health centres or district hospitals.
 They have received special training and often work together with psychologists and psychiatrists.
 They are sometimes known as community psychiatric nurses.
 It would be important to refer all mothers with psychotic features, suicidal plans or severe mental health symptoms that affect functioning.
-If needed the community mental health nurse will refer the mother to a psychologist or psychiatrist.
+If needed, the community mental health nurse will refer the mother to a psychologist or psychiatrist.

 ### 3-5 When do you refer to a social worker?